xcore/sw_avb/app_simple_avb_demo/doc_quickstart/quickstart.rst

 =====================

 This guide is intended for customers who have purchased the Low-Cost AVB Audio Endpoint Kit.
+It applies to version 5.2 of the reference design firmware.

 Obtaining the latest firmware
 -----------------------------